 As sunny days grow shorter and a crisp chill graces the evening air, I find myself reaching for a light jacket when leaving the house.
 All of these signs point to the turning of the season.
-Although we still have a few more weeks on the summer calendar, the warm season will soon come to an end.
-While I lament the loss of the long days of summer, my spirit rejoices at the return of another season of fall.
+While I lament the loss of the long days of summer, my spirit is hopeful for the return of another season of fall and a prayer that a more gracious and uplifting spirit will soon embrace our lives and our homes.
 My favorite of the four, fall carries with it brisk sweater weather, the distinct aroma of a fresh fire and an explosion of color gracing the tree line.
-Fall holds such a special place in my heart and home so I am sharing a few of my favorite fall trends this year to get your space ready for this autumn season.
+Fall holds such a special place in my heart and home, so I am sharing a few of my favorite fall trends this year to get your space ready for this autumn season.

 The New Neutrals